getsentry/sentry-javascript/docs/usage.rst

 Promises
 --------

-By default, Raven.js does not capture unhandled promise rejections.
+By default, Raven.js capture unhandled promise rejections as described in official ECMAScript 6 standard.

-Most Promise libraries have a global hook for capturing unhandled errors.
-You will need to manually hook into such an event handler and call ``Raven.captureException`` or ``Raven.captureMessage`` directly.
+Most Promise libraries however, have a global hook for capturing unhandled errors.
+You may want to disable default behaviour by setting ``captureUnhandledRejections`` option to ``false`` and manually hook into such event handler and call ``Raven.captureException`` or ``Raven.captureMessage`` directly.

 For example, the `RSVP.js library
 <https://github.com/tildeio/rsvp.js/>`_ (used by Ember.js) allows you to bind an event handler to a `global error event